-2. Software Sales Proposal Cover Letter
+2. Tech Sales Proposal Cover Letter

 How do you begin a proposal cover letter?
 It’s very similar to a cover letter for a resume.
 It’s a one-page, high-level introduction to your company and what you’re committing to provide the prospect’s organization.
 Consider including:

 - The date